Nora Gedgaudas – COVID19 Special Report (Part 2) Introduction

 Dr Ron Ehrlich [01:05:38] What about oysters?

 Dr Ron Ehrlich [01:08:57] Well, Nora, you know, I just love it’s so great to connect with you.
-It’s been too long, but but it has what a wealth of information we’ve covered in these two programmes.
+It’s been too long, but it has what a wealth of information we’ve covered in these two programmes.
 And we are, of course, going to have links to all of that.
-Thank you for your generous code, which I think is is your your courses are incredible and the depths to which you go into them so.
+Thank you for your generous code, which I think is your courses are incredible and the depths to which you go into them so.
 Nora, thank you so much for joining us today.
 It’s lovely to connect.

 Nora Gedgaudas [01:09:25] You too, you too Ron. it is just that my heart glows like E.T. when I see you.
 And, you know, it’s just it’s been much, much too long.
 I really adore you and I adore the work that you do.
 It’s so critically important there where you are in Australia.
 You know, you’re you know, the closest thing Australia has to a Weston Price in this day and age.
 And, you know, they’re lucky to have you.
 Wish we had you over here.
 Thank you.

-[01:12:50] This podcast provides general information and discussion about medicine, health and related subjects.
-Content is not intended and should not be construed as medical advice or as a substitute for care by qualified medical practitioners.
-You or any other person has a medical concern he or she should consult with an appropriately qualified medical practitioner, gets to speak.
-In this podcast, express their own opinions, experiences and conclusions.
+This podcast provides general information and discussion about medicine, health, and related subjects.
+The content is not intended and should not be construed as medical advice or as a substitute for care by a qualified medical practitioner.
+If you or any other person has a medical concern, he or she should consult with an appropriately qualified medical practitioner.
+Guests who speak in this podcast express their own opinions, experiences, and conclusions.